 Do you want to learn how to grow a BIG PUMPKIN?
 Keep reading, I’ll provide you what’s required to get the job done.
 Remember, LUCK and a lot of extra work are required to grow a giant pumpkin.

 Yes, you can do it.
 I knew of a grower who grew a 70 lbs. pumpkin his first year and second year, he grew a 977 lb. pumpkin.

 Soil Preparation is the key for any type of plant growth.
 We’re not growing a Xeriscape fruit.
 These pumpkins require the correct soil medium to grow to a healthy prize-winning pumpkin.
 Try to find out what your soil conditions are currently, and consult your local County agencies for soil testing.
-The soil test will provide the amount of soil nutrients your garden contains and provide corrective action to balance your soil for planting.
+The soil test will provide the number of soil nutrients your garden contains and provide corrective action to balance your soil for planting.

-The County or State will provide the test results which is defined as the percentage of nitrogen, phosphorus and potassium fertilizer needed to correct deficiencies; these percentages are the three numbers found on most fertilizers bags..
+The County or State will provide the test results which is defined as the percentage of nitrogen, phosphorus, and potassium fertilizer needed to correct deficiencies; these percentages are the three numbers found on most fertilizers bags..
 Follow what they say and amend your soil with the compost or fertilizer of your choice.
-Of course there are many types of products to amend your soil, I just added chicken manure.
-Some people plant a cover crop in the winter and amend the soil with a additional manure in the to give that extra punch.
+Of course, there are many types of products to amend your soil, I just added chicken manure.
+Some people plant a cover crop in the winter and amend the soil with additional manure in to give that extra punch.
 Now be sure to till your compost in well to provide a good planting medium.

 |At 12 in.||At 18 in.||Cu.
 Yds.||Cu.
 Ft.|